LPG Compound: Chemical Composition of LPG Gas

 CNG and even Biogas are also used in some places.
 The deciding factor is the local supply situation.

-Cooking gas in LPG gas bottles is primarily used as cooking fuel.
+For cooking gas LPG, the LPG compound is primarily used as household gas.
+Cooking gas LPG and natural gas for cooking are virtually identical in use.
 The popularity of cooking with gas on a gas cook top makes cooking gas in gas bottles a necessity in areas without natural gas mains.
-LPG vs natural gas for cooking is virtually identical.

 Cooking gas contains either natural gas (methane) or LPG.
-If it is LPG, the LPG composition of cooking gas contains either propane, butane or a mixture of the two.
+If it is cooking gas LPG, the LPG compound of cooking gas contains either propane, butane or a mixture of the two.
 If the cooking gas is CNG or Biogas, the main constituent is still methane.

 Cooking Gas Cylinder

-A cooking gas cylinder can be a 9kg, 45kg or a 14.2kg domestic cooking gas cylinder.
+A cooking gas cylinder containing cooking gas LPG can be a 9kg, 14.2kg, or a 45kg gas bottle with household gas.

-For those who use LPG for cooking only, an Australian cooking gas cylinder is typically a single 45kg LPG gas cylinder that lasts for a year or more.
+For those who use LPG household gas for cooking only, an Australian cooking gas cylinder is typically a single 45kg gas bottle that lasts for a year or more.
 45kg gas bottle have a cylinder capacity of 88 litres.

-BBQ gas bottle sizes come in 4kg & 9kg gas bottle dimensions, cylinder capacity & gas bottle sizes (propane gas bottle sizes).
+Cooking gas LPG also comes in BBQ gas bottle sizes come in 4kg & 9kg gas bottle dimensions, cylinder capacity & gas bottle sizes.

-Small LPG gas bottles are portable, as used in camping.
+Small cooking gas bottles are portable, as used in cooking gas for camping.

 LPG gas bottles include a main gas valve for controlling the release of the gas.